 I was happy to find my favorite sleep tea with mint, so now I don't have to use two different tea bags.
 One box has 24 bags.
 Steep it for 3 minutes in 6 oz of boiling water - no more than that or you will have to get up in the middle of the night to go to the bathroom :)

-Alvita Valerian-Mint Caffeine Free, Peppermint 24 Tea Bags
+Alvita Tea Bags Valerian-Mint Peppermint -- 24 Tea Bags

 Squeeze the bag before removing it to get all the benefits of the valerian root.